-If you deploy Email Security on an X10G chassis that also hosts Web Security blades, you must choose a location for and configure a web policy server machine first, before configuring any other Web or Email security blades.
-See Locating the policy source in your deployment, page 15, for details.
+If you deploy TRITON AP-EMAIL on an X10G chassis that also hosts Web protection blades, you must choose a location for and configure a web policy server machine first, before configuring any other Web or Email blades.
+See Locating the policy source in your deployment, page 13, for details.

-The rest of this section covers information specific to an Email Security deployment.
+The rest of this section covers information specific to a TRITON AP-EMAIL deployment.